asciidoctor/asciidoctor-grunt-plugin/README.md

 # grunt-asciidoctor

-> The best Grunt plugin ever.
+> A Grunt plugin that uses Asciidoctor via Asciidoctor.js to process AsciiDoc source files within the project.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`